 Thermoforming is a process of heating thermoplastic sheet and placing it over a mold until cooled.
 The thickness of the material determines whether the manufacturing process uses rolled sheets (thin gauge) or pre-cut stacked sheets (heavy gauge).
 Thin gauge material is dominant in the disposable packaging sector, especially in the retail markets.
 Heavy or thick gauge material is commonly used as permanent components in such things as refrigerators, automobiles and spas to name a few.
-Watch a brief overview of the process.
+PVC is the most commonly used material.

-Equipment – Our In-line Pressure/Vacuum Forming Machine is engineered to produce high volume quality parts from a variety of materials.
+Our thin gauge, in-line thermoforming machines produce high volume quality parts from a variety of materials.
 The material moves through the heating section into the forming section where pressure and/or vacuum forces the material onto the mold.
 The process continues to the next station where the forms are die-cut.

 Generally, vacuum forming refers to all sheet forming methods.
 Pressure aids vacuum forming to push the material into the mold.
 The added pressure of this process provides greater detail and textured surfaces in the end product.
 Creating sharp corners is possible with pressure added during the forming process.